Wild quotient surface singularities whose dual graphs are not star-shaped: Dual graphs without nodes

 \begin{corollary} \mylabel{one node} The dual graph attached to a wild quotient singularity in dimension two contains at least one node. \end{corollary}

-To compute the local fundamental group of a Hirzebruch--Jung singularity, we shall use the following fact, which already appeared in a special form in \cite{Artin 1977}.
-We state it in a rather general way: Suppose we have a commutative diagram
+To compute the local fundamental group of a Hirzebruch--Jung singularity, we shall use the following fact, which already appeared in a special form in \cite{Artin 1977}, Corollary 1.2.
+We state it in a rather general way: Let $A\subset A'\subset A''$ be three complete local noetherian normal domains, with respective fields of fractions $K\subset K'\subset K''$.
+Assume that the extension $A\subset A'$ and $A'\subset A''$ are finite.